Course Load Reduction and Medical Withdrawal

 Course Load Reduction Accommodation for students registered with SSD: The accommodation of course load reduction (CLR) is generally defined as maintaining full time status while being registered for fewer than twelve (12) hours for undergraduate students, and fewer than nine (9) for graduate students in a given semester.
 CLRs are approved on a semester-by-semester basis, and students are encouraged to arrange this accommodation early in the registration process.
 Students approved for CLR and registered with SSD will not be penalized by part-time status in policy and program areas under University control; however, auxiliary services (such as federal financial aid, personal insurance, non-University sponsored scholarships, etc.) may be affected.
 If a student is utilizing this accommodation after the 12th class day for the fall or spring sessions, or after the 4th class day for summer sessions, the student must complete the University’s Medical Withdrawal/Course Load Reduction Application.
 If submitting the application before the university drop deadline, no additional documentation is needed.

-Before Tuesday November 5th-University Drop Deadline-All students need to submit a completed CLR application and provide documentation that verifies they are seeking to drop a course for disability-related reasons.
-If a student is registered with SSD and has a CLR has an approved accommodation no additional documentation is needed.
+Before Tuesday November 3rd at 5pm-University Drop Deadline-All students need to submit a completed CLR application and provide documentation that verifies they are seeking to drop a course for disability-related reasons.
+If a student is registered with SSD and has CLR as an approved accommodation no additional documentation is needed.

-Friday November 22nd-Late/Appeal Course Load Reduction Application Deadline-Last day for undergraduate students to submit a completed CLR application that contains an explanation of why they need to drop after the University drop deadline AND provide time sensitive documentation (documentation must indicate what has changed after the drop deadline (i.e. hospitalization, significant change in status, etc.) that justifies a late course drop).
+Friday November 20th at 5pm-Late/Appeal Course Load Reduction Application Deadline-Undergraduate students: Last day to submit a completed CLR application that contains an explanation of why they need to drop after the University drop deadline AND provide time sensitive documentation (documentation must indicate what has changed after the drop deadline (i.e. hospitalization, significant change in functioning, etc.) that justifies a late course drop).
 Graduate students: Last day to submit completed CLR application and supporting documentation.
 If a graduate student is registered with SSD and has CLR as an approved accommodation, the documentation is already on file and additional documentation is not needed.
 Graduate students not registered with SSD or who don’t have CLR as an accommodation will still need to submit supporting documentation.

 Medical Withdrawal : University Health Services (UHS) and the Counseling and Mental Health Center (CMHC) process medical withdrawals (MW) when significant medical or mental health problems affect a student’s ability to attend classes or perform academically.
 Although all applications and documentation are to be submitted to Services for Students with Disabilities we do not make the final determination for these requests.

-Undergraduate students can withdraw directly through their college until Tuesday November 5th.
-SSD will only accept Medical Withdrawal applications for undergraduates from November 6th through December 6th (the last class day).
+Undergraduate students must withdraw directly through their college until Tuesday November 3rd.
+SSD will only accept Medical Withdrawal applications for undergraduates from Wednesday November 4th-Friday December 4th (the last class day).

-International students and graduate students can submit Medical Withdrawals to SSD all semester up until December 6th.
+International students and graduate students can submit Medical Withdrawals to SSD all semester up until December 4th at 5pm.

 Click Here for more information on the CLR/MW process.